-In comparison to common dental fillings, indirect fillings – inlays and onlays – offer more durability and strength.
+In comparison to common dental fillings, indirect fillings – inlays, onlays and overlays – offer more durability and strength.
 Sometimes they can last up to 30 years and in total are not that expensive.
 The materials used for preparing these fillings will be presented in depth below, but generally speaking, nowadays, tooth-coloured composite resin, porcelain, or gold are most often used.

 Any larger tooth damage requires the application of a bigger single-tooth restoration.
 Since inlays cover only the space between the tooth’s cusps, they cannot be used for major restorations, whereas onlays cover the cusps, so are a good repair option.
 A dental crown covers the whole upper part of a tooth, or just part of it, offering more protection and resilience.
 However, of the two – onlay and crown – dental onlays are the cheaper option.

 Direct dental fillings do not require a lot of time or complicated procedures to be inserted.
 So, if the dentist is using a direct filling, often about one hour is required to complete the whole process.
 More precision and shaping, especially when it comes to tooth cusps, may take longer, especially if the dentist uses a dental or rubber dam to isolate the tooth.